TYPO3-Documentation/t3docs-screenshots/README.rst

 current state on the left, the original state on the right and the difference map in the middle.
 At the top it shows the difference as a number.

+Each screenshot is selected for copying by default, but can be deselected individually and in aggregation.
+All text files such as the screenshot ReST include files or the code snippets cannot be deselected but are copied in bundles:
+They must be handled externally by the Git comparison tools.

 .. image:: docs/screenshots_manager_compare.png

 When you have confirmed the changes, pressing the "Copy screenshots" button will copy the screenshots to the original